tempest2023/ConciseMarkDownBlog/README.md

 - Projects Presentation
 - Resume & Social Links

-It should be easy to update more blog articles, and push the updates conveniently.
+It should be easy to update more blog articles, and push the updates.

 ## Build Your Blog with in 5 mins